-Here the evergreen hardwood stage is followed by a deciduous sub-Mediterranean deciduous forest stage with downy oak or sweet chestnut (Castanea) and above it, at the height of the summer cloud cover as a cloud forest, a beech (Fagus) and fir (Abies) stage.
+Here the evergreen sclerophyllous belt is followed by a deciduous sub-Mediterranean deciduous forest belt with deciduous oaks (Quercus pubescens) or sweet chestnut (Castanea) and above it, at the height of the summer cloud cover as a fog forest, a beech (Fagus) and fir (Abies) belt.
 The beech forms the tree line in the Apennines as well as in Catalonia (Montseny Mountains); it still occurs on Etna and in N Greece.
-In the Maritime Alps, above the beech level, we have a subalpine spruce (Picea) level, in the Pyrenees one with Pinus sylvestris and P. uncinata.
+In the Maritime Alps, above the beech belt, we have a subalpine spruce (Picea) belt, in the Pyrenees one with Pinus sylvestris and P. uncinata.

-The arid altitudinal succession occurs in the continental climatic region with a summer drought that is noticeable up to the alpine stage.
-Here a deciduous forest stage is absent; the Mediterranean hardwood stage is immediately followed by a series of different coniferous forest stages, for example, on the southern slope of the Taurus in Anatolia an upper Mediterranean with Pinus brutia, a weakly developed montane with Pinus nigra ssp. pallasiana, a high montane with Cedrus libanotica and Abies cilicica (wetter) or Juniperus species (drier), and a subalpine with Juniperus excelsa and J. foetidissima.
-But in the rainy northeast corner of the Mediterranean with the Amanus Mountains (= Kohe Nur in the Turkish-Syrian border area) a cloud stage with Eagus orientalis is present.
-Cedrus libanotica also occurs on Cyprus and as a small remnant in Lebanon at 1,400 to 1,800 m NN.
-In Cyprus and Crete, as well as in Cyrenaica, cypress (Cupressus sempervirens) always occurs in its natural form with horizontal branches in the upper Mediterranean stage.
+The arrangement of the arid elevational belts occurs in the continental climatic region with a summer drought that is noticeable up to the alpine belt.
+Here a deciduous forest belt is absent; the Mediterranean sclerophylls belt is immediately followed by a series of different coniferous forest belts, for example, on the southern slope of the Taurus in Anatolia an upper Mediterranean with Pinus brutia, a weakly developed montane with Pinus nigra ssp. pallasiana, a high montane with Cedrus libanotica and Abies cilicica (wetter) or Juniperus species (drier), and a subalpine with Juniperus excelsa and J. foetidissima.
+But in the rainy northeast corner of the Mediterranean with the Amanus Mountains (= Kohe Nur in the Turkish-Syrian border area) a cloud belt with Fagus orientalis is present.
+Cedrus libanotica also occurs on Cyprus and as a small remnant in Lebanon at 1,400 to 1,800 m asl.
+In Cyprus and Crete, as well as in Cyrenaica, cypress (Cupressus sempervirens) always occurs in its natural form with horizontal branches in the upper Mediterranean belt.
 The frequently planted columnar variety is a mutation.
-Cedars (Cedrus atlantica) also form the high-montane stage (>2,300 m NN) in the Atlas Mountains from the eastern High Atlas to the Tunisian border; (◘ Fig. G-43) but the altitudinal stages change greatly depending on the course of the range and the slope exposure.
-The likewise complicated step sequences of the Spanish mountains are shown on ◘ Fig. G-44.
+Cedars (Cedrus atlantica) also form the high-montane belt (>2,300 m asl) in the Atlas Mountains from the eastern High Atlas to the Tunisian border; (◘ Fig. G-43) but the elevational belts change greatly depending on the course of the range and the slope exposure.
+The likewise complicated arrangement of the elevational belts of the Spanish mountains are shown on ◘ Fig. G-44.

-Fig. G-43 Cedrus atlantica forests at the Zeida-Midelt Pass, form an open forest stage in the upper montane level (2,200 m NN) of the Atlas Mountains in Morocco.
+Fig. G-43 Cedrus atlantica forests at the Zeida-Midelt Pass, form an open forest belt in the upper montane belt (2,200 m NN) of the Atlas Mountains in Morocco.
 Underneath, Quercus ilex stands occur as montane forests (photo: Rafiqpoor).

-◘ Fig. G-44 Elevational stages of the crystalline high mountains of the Iberian Peninsula on a NW-SE profile (modified after Ern 1966).
-1 Fall-leaved oak forest (Quercus robur, Qu. petraea), 2 Filzeichen forest (Qu. pyrenaica), 3 Holm oak forest (Qu. ilex), 4 Beech forest (Fagus sylvatica), 5 Birch forest (Betula verrucosa), 6 Pine forest (Pinus sylvestris), 7 Mixed deciduous forest (Quercus, Tilia, Acer), 8 High altitude forest of S. Nevada (Sorbus, Prunus, etc.), 9 High alpine grassland and herbaceous meadow, 10 Dwarf shrub heath (Calluna, Vaccinium, Juniperus), 11 Broom heath (Cytisus, Genista, Erica), 12 Thorn cushion stage, 13 Festuca indigesta dry grassland.
+◘ Fig. G-44 Elevational belts of the crystalline high mountains of the Iberian Peninsula on a NW-SE profile (modified after Ern 1966).
+1 Deciduous oak forest (Quercus robur, Qu. petraea), 2 Pyrenaean oak forest (Qu. pyrenaica), 3 Holm oak forest (Qu. ilex), 4 Beech forest (Fagus sylvatica), 5 Birch forest (Betula verrucosa), 6 Pine forest (Pinus sylvestris), 7 Mixed deciduous forest (Quercus, Tilia, Acer), 8 High altitude forest of Serra Nevada (Sorbus, Prunus, etc.), 9 High alpine grassland and herbaceous meadow, 10 Dwarf shrub heath (Calluna, Vaccinium, Juniperus), 11 Broom heath (Cytisus, Genista, Erica), 12 Thorn cushion belt, 13 Festuca indigesta dry grassland.

-The difference between the arid and the humid sequence of stages can be seen even above the tree line in the alpine stage.
-Whereas in the humid succession conditions like in the Alps can be found, in the arid succession a thorn-ball stage (◘ Fig. G-45) occurs, sometimes with many convergent species of different families, which can be easily distinguished only in the flowering state; this is followed by a dry grassland stage, and only in places kept moist by thawing snow in summer can hygrophilous, mostly endemic species of arctic-alpine affinities be found.
+The difference between the arid and the humid sequence of the elevational belts can be seen even above the tree line in the alpine belt.
+Whereas in the humid sequence conditions like in the Alps can be found, in the arid sequence a hemispherical cushion belt (◘ Fig. G-45) occurs, sometimes with many convergent species of different families, which can be easily distinguished only in the flowering state; this is followed by a dry grassland belt, and only in places kept moist by thawing snow in summer can be found hygrophilous, mostly endemic species of arctic-alpine affinities.